orange2moon/philoctetes/README.md

 I have worked on this project for about 3 months.
 It is quite enjoyable, but also time consuming.
 I made two working keyboards, one bluetooth and one wireless.
 The feel of the layout is fantastic!
 Even if my keyboards are working, it's not ready for other people to build.
 I hope to have time to continue this project, but I can't make promises to anyone.
 I am sharing this repository for people who might be curious, and to give ideas so as to inspire people to make awesome keyboards.

 __Design goals__
 In [congnitive load theory](https://practicalpie.com/cognitive-load-theory/) there are three processes.
-These are, the intrinsic, the extrinsic, and the germane.
+These are the intrinsic, the extrinsic, and the germane.
 The effort put into typing on a keyboard is purely extrinsic.
 So one day I had an idea, "could I reduce the extrinsic load of typing on a computer by changing my keyboard?".
 I think the answer is yes.
 As a result of this idea, my design goals gravitated toward 42 keys that are arranged to match my hand and the movements of my fingers.

 This keyboard turned into a very expensive build.
 It is probably one of the most expensive split keyboards you can build.
 In addition I only considered the shape and size of my own hand when designing it.
 Please don't build it.